 Treating flanking noise in an already existing building is tough because sound is transferred from one structure to another, especially if they are connected, but there are a couple things you can do.

-Which are the major Flanking Paths and how to fix this?
+What are the major Flanking Paths and how to fix them?

 There are some common noise pathways which should be considered in order to know where to soundproof;

 In some constructions there is a joist system that travels under the wall and these floor systems are connected on both sides of the wall.